Skip to main content

 Week 3, Collection Techniques: Evacuated tube, syringe, butterfly.
 Capillary collection (heelstick, fingerstick).
 Pediatric modifications.
 Site selection for difficult draws.

 Week 4, Safety and Compliance Deep Dive: OSHA bloodborne pathogen standard.
 HIPAA basics.
 Sharps safety.
 PPE protocols.
 Biohazard waste.
-This domain is 20% of exam, study it seriously.
+This domain is 26% of the exam, the largest single knowledge area, so study it seriously.

 Week 5, Special Procedures: Blood cultures (two-step cleaning protocol).
 Glucose tolerance testing.
 Light-sensitive specimens.
 Cold agglutinins.
 ABG collection (basic concepts).
 Urine collections.